davidyen1124/portfolio/README.md

 - Fully immersive 3D experience (because 2D is so last century)
 - Real-time GitHub repository displays (yes, I'm showing off)
 - Spotify integration (because every gallery needs a soundtrack)
+- Résumé sections displayed right on the gallery walls
 - Fancy lighting (to make my code look better than it actually is)
 - No gift shop (sorry, not sorry)